5 Experiencing Your Future

 • For experience (\(WE\)) read on, this chapter is all about your experience

-5.3 Are you experienced?
+5.3 Are You Experienced?

-So what counts as experience?
-I’m going to use experience to mean applying what you’ve learnt in your formal education outside of school or University, this includes but is not limited to, paid employment.
-Employers use terms to describe jobs and experience for undergraduates and graduates inconsistently.
+People often use the word experience to mean different things.
 So I’ve defined and outlined terms for relevant kinds of experience shown in table 5.1 and we’ll use these definitions throughout this guidebook.

 Table 5.1: Are you experienced?
 Terms used throughout this guidebook to describe experience, employment and their definitions